al-codaio/Handshake/README.md

 Handshake
 =========

 The beginnings of a universal migrant worker contract for transparent job opportunities.
+App built as part of ConsenSys's 2017 Blockchain for Social Impact hackathon.

 `docs > architecture.md` for technical details